Vyral/greg-mcdaniel/_drafts/were-giving-you-and-your-family-the-gift-of-vacation.md

 {% include youtube.html %}

-To thank you for supporting our content, my team and I would like to extend a special offer to you and your family.
+<center>To thank you for supporting our content, my team and I would like to extend a special offer to you and your family.</center>

 As of this August, I have been bringing you informative videos about our market for four full years.
 With that in mind, I want to ask you a simple question: Do you hate me?